github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-depencency-submission-api.md

 You can use the Dependency submission API in a {% data variables.product.prodname_actions %} workflow to submit dependencies for your project when your project is built.
 You workflow should:

 - generate a list of dependencies for your project.
 - translate the list of dependencies into the format accepted by the Dependency submission API.
-For more information about the format, see the body parameters for the "Create a repository snapshot" API operation in the [Dependency graph REST API documentation](/rest/dependency-graph/dependency-graph#create-repository-snapshot).
+For more information about the format, see the body parameters for the "Create a repository snapshot" API operation in the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).
 - submit the formatted list of dependencies to the Dependency submission API.

 Actions that perform these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %}. todo link to them once available, or tell users how to find them.